 - Other: I will consider other types of actions in relation to the police, city, county or state too.
 Sometimes potential clients call me and complain that they want to file a lawsuit because the police were rude to them.
 Rude words or behavior alone usually do not rise to the level of a lawsuit.
 There is no constitutional right to polite governmental service.
 Please don’t waste my time with frivolous complaints about the police exercising their first amendment right to be rude.
 Expect the police to be rude and be thankful for their rude honesty.
 If an officer is polite to you be thankful, yet wary of his/her ulterior motive.
 Anytime anyone from the government claims they are there to help you, be cautious.

 What is the statute of limitations for a tort claim in the state of Oregon?
-Tort claims in Oregon that do not involve a death generally have a two-year statute of limitations.
-See ORS 12.110.
-Beware that you also have to get in tort claim notice against any governmental agency within 180 days.
+Tort claims in Oregon, including wrongful deaths, generally have a two-year statute of limitations.
+See (ORS 30.275(9).
+Beware tort claim notice must be received by the correct governmental agency within 180 days.

 Disclaimer: Any legal information on this site is not necessarily updated in a timely manner; neither is it a substitute for a legal analysis in relation to your case.
 I do not represent you and I am not your lawyer unless you have a fee agreement with me.